Hoonji Temple

 4 of 8 in Morioka

-Just 15 minutes on foot from downtown, the road to Hoonji Temple is lined with other temples and shrines and is considered one of Japan’s most beautiful streets.
-Visitors first pass through the wooden Sanmon Gate, then walk past the temple bell and into the main hall, where a statue of the historical Buddha, Shaka Nyorai, is worshipped.
-Though the temple was founded in 1394, most buildings were rebuilt in the 20th century, keeping the spirit of Zen tradition alive.
+Located about 15 minutes on foot from central Morioka, the path to Hoonji Temple leads visitors along a quiet street lined with traditional shrines and temples — often considered one of the most beautiful temple approaches in Japan.
+Upon arrival, visitors pass through the wooden Sanmon Gate, walk past the temple bell, and enter the serene main hall, where a statue of Shaka Nyorai (the historical Buddha) is enshrined.
+Although Hoonji was originally founded in 1394, most of its buildings were reconstructed during the 20th century, preserving its Zen character while harmoniously blending old and new.

 Provided through partner sites